-There are no limitations on sights or ammunition, caliber will be limited to a maximum of 30 caliber.
+There are no limitations on sights, ammunition used may be factory or safe reloaded ammunition, caliber will be limited to a maximum of 30 calibre.
+(Amended 2023)

 Moderators/Suppressors are allowed but Muzzle brakes are excluded.

 If there is a question as to the legality of a Rifle for Factory Class, the match organiser will determine the eligibility.